-- Fiction and Creative Nonfiction
+- Fiction and Creative Nonfiction Mentor

 - MFA in Writing

-BiographyPATRICIA LEAR was born in Memphis, Tennessee and lives in Evanston, Illinois.
+PATRICIA LEAR was born in Memphis, Tennessee and lives in Evanston, Illinois.
 She studied with Gordon Lish in New York City, and also with Mary Robison at Bennington College.
 Several of the stories from her short story collection Stardust, 7-Eleven, Route 57, A&W and So Forth (Alfred A. Knopf) have been anthologized in Prize Stories, The O’Henry Awards; New Stories From The South, The Year’s Best; In A Country of Her Own; Best of the South, From Ten Years of New Stories From The South, Selected and Introduced by Anne Tyler; and The Antioch Review 60th Anniversary Issue, The Best of the Decade.
 The New York Times Book Review included Stardust on their 1992 Summer Reading List, The Editor’s Choice, and also named Stardust as one of their Notable Books of the Year.
-Several of her stories have appeared most recently in TriQuarterly, Chicago Works: a Collection of Chicago Authors' Best Works, Story Quarterly, Other Voices, The Antioch Review and The Alaska Quarterly Review.
+Her stories have appeared in TriQuarterly, Chicago Works: a Collection of Chicago Authors' Best Works, Story Quarterly, Other Voices, The Antioch Review, and most recently The Alaska Quarterly Review.
 Lear has written for The New York Times Magazine, Chicago Magazine, Allure, New City, and the Chicago Tribune.
 Lear has been awarded an Illinois Arts Council Finalist Award and received fellowships from Yaddo, Breadloaf, Virginia Center For The Creative Arts, The Ucross Foundation, and The MacDowell Colony.
-She was awarded a Tennessee Williams Fellowship at The University of The South and taught classes there with Tim O’Brien.
-Recently, she was awarded an Evanston Arts Council Grant, as well as an Illinois Arts Council Award for Literature.
-Last spring she was the writer in residence at Hood College in Frederick, Maryland.
-She is at work on a linked collection of stories entitled After Memphis.
+She was awarded a Tennessee Williams Fellowship at The University of The South.
+She was awarded an Illinois Arts Council Award for Literature.
+She is at work on a novel.